Weight calculation (window)

 SettingsWeight calculation

-1. Customer register (tab Order Settings).
+1. The Customer Register (the tab Order Settings).

 2. Price list (tab General).